 The WIS endowment plays an important role in promoting financial stability and sustainability at WIS.
 In the near term, the endowment delivers critical budget support for current students, while simultaneously serving as a vehicle for long-term growth to ensure the School will be well equipped to address future priorities and needs.

 Interested donors can donate to existing funds, or establish a named fund as part of the WIS endowment, at any time.
-Our minimum to establish a named endowed fund is $100,000.
-Contact Assistant Director of Advancement Systems & Donor Services, Gerad Teague, at 202.283.1816 or firstname.lastname@example.org to learn more.
+If you are interested in donating to an existing endowment fund, please visit our endowment giving page.
+WIS’s minimum to establish a named endowed fund is $100,000.
+Contact Associate Director of Advancement Gerad Teague at 202.283.1816 or firstname.lastname@example.org to learn more.

-Programmatic funds support a diverse array of initiatives at WIS, including but not limited to service and learning exchange opportunities, professional development for teachers and staff, climate and environmental studies, and residency programs.
+Program funds support a diverse array of initiatives at WIS, including but not limited to: service and learning exchange opportunities, social justice and equity projects, professional development for teachers and staff, climate and environmental studies, and residency programs.

-Scholarship funds supplement our annual budget for financial aid, allowing WIS flexibility to provide larger awards to a greater number of deserving families.
-WIS’s financial aid budget for FY2018-19 is $3.5 million, which provides more than 100 students with average grants of $29,500.
+Financial Aid funds supplement WIS’s annual financial aid budget, allowing the School to provide larger awards to a greater number of deserving families.
+WIS’s financial aid budget for FY2021-22 was $4.25 million, which provided 136 students with an average grant of $31,509.

 Unrestricted & Quasi Endowment Funds